botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## Approach

->When stuck in BSCP exam, refrence the below [Micah van Deusen blog tip 5 table of category to stages](https://micahvandeusen.com/burp-suite-certified-practitioner-exam-review/) for ways to progress through the stages.
+>When stuck in BSCP exam, reference the below [Micah van Deusen blog tip 5 table of category to stages](https://micahvandeusen.com/burp-suite-certified-practitioner-exam-review/) for ways to progress through the stages.

 ![MicahVanDeusens-blog](images/MicahVanDeusens-blog.png)